barbalex/ae-electron/readme.md

 #### Tried solution

+Remove what `npm ls graphql` surfaced:

-- remove graphiql (necessary?)
+- graphiql (necessary?)
-- remove postgraphile (necessary?)
+- postgraphile (necessary?)

-then got extraneous message
+Then got extraneous message :-(

+This may not be necessary, as the following seemed to solve the problem:

 #### Working solution:
 `yarn add graphql@0.13.0` because this version has solved the problem